omyllymaki/bank-transaction-analyzer/README.md

 ## Automatic classification of transactions

-Application uses simple ML model to classify transactions to following categories: ["Food & Drink", "Shopping", "Beauty & Health", "Transport", "Other"].
-The current classification is done just based on target column.
+Application uses simple ML model to classify transactions to following categories: ["Food & Drink", "Shopping", "Beauty & Health", "Transport",  "Restaurant", "Other"].
+The current classification is done just based on event, value and target columns.

 You can train your custom classifier using src/data_processing/train_classifier.py script or by implementing your own training script.
-Final classifier model should be TransactionClassifier (src/data_processing/classifier.py) and trained classifier should be stored as pickle file to configurations folder.
+Final classifier model should be TransactionClassifier (src/data_processing/classification/classifier.py) and trained classifier should be stored as pickle file to configurations folder.

 ## Alert checks